arktos65/engin-dash/README.md

 install all the required Ruby gems for the project.
 The `Gemfile` provides the list of gems and version constraints to be installed.

+The application requires a number of shell environment variables to be defined.
+You can learn more about these variables in the [ENVIRONMENT.md](ENVIRONMENT.md) documentation.

 ### Preparing Bootstrap Template

 The next step is to install all of required libraries and dependencies for the Bootstrap template